Keylla-Rodrigues/Data-analysis/README.md

 # Data-analysis
- Code that organizes a table to answer a few questions about Business License in Langley city - BC/CA.
+ Code that organizes a table to answer a few questions about business License in Langley city - BC/CA.